caochao39/tarerobotics/docs/source/extensions.rst

 .. image:: ./images/image31.jpg
     :width: 55%

-Alternatively, users can set up the autonomy stack on the add-on AI computer.
+Alternatively, users can set up the autonomy stack and configure Ethernet IP on the add-on AI computer.
 Follow instructions in the `Ubuntu System Setup <https://tarerobotics.readthedocs.io/en/latest/other_useful_information/ubuntu_system_setup.html>`_ section.
 Then, unplug all the HDMI/Ethernet/USB cables as well as the joystick controller dongle from the vehicle NUC computer and plug them into the add-on AI computer.
 Now, users can launch the entire system on the add-on AI computer.

 Adding Camera
 -------------